spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 *Zone descriptions*

-1. medial proximal condyle
+1. Medial proximal condyle
 2. Intercondylar fossa between the tibial spines, including the area of attachment of the posterior cruciate ligament
 3. Lateral proximal condyle
 4. Area of the tibial tuberosity
 5. Area of the medial malleolus
-6. Area of the alteral malleolus
+6. Area of the lateral malleolus
-7. Proximal quarter of the diaphysis, including the nutrient forament, posteriorly
+7. Proximal quarter of the diaphysis, including the nutrient foramen, which is located posteriorly
 8. Second quarter of the diaphysis
 9. Third quarter of the diaphysis
 10. Distal quarter of the diaphysis